 BitQL App Fake News

 Fake celebrity endorsements have become synonymous with get-rich-quick schemes.
 It’s no secret that affiliate networks and media agencies with large budgets use advertorial-style websites which include fake endorsements by celebrities or high profile public figures such as political figures or movie actors.
-Some names which have been known to be associated with these types of schemes include the likes of Richard Branson, Elon Musk, Bill Gates, The Dragon’s Den, and This Morning Show with Holly Willoughby and Phillip Schofield (partial list).
+Some names which have been known to be associated with these types of schemes include the likes of Richard Branson, Elon Musk, Jeff Bezos, Bill Gates, James Packer, Harry Triguboff, The Dragon’s Den, and This Morning Show with Holly Willoughby and Phillip Schofield (partial list).

 What is the BitQL App and How Does It Work?